TheblueMan003/StarLight/README.md

 `value*` repeated value (usually splitted by a commat)

 # How to use
+Use the following command in a cmd prompt or a terminal to open the compiler:
-java -jar <file>
+`java -jar <file>`
-## compile arguments
+## Command
+Once the compiler is open you will have access to the following command.
-- help: Show the list of available command
+- `help`: Show the list of available command
-- new: Create a new project in the current directory
+- `new`: Create a new project in the current directory
-- build: Compile & Generate the packs
+- `build <path_to/build.slconf>`: Compile & Generate the packs.
+By default, `build java` build a Java Datapack & `build bedrock` build a bedrock Behaviorpack

-## new arguments
--p <path>: path where to place the project

--n <top level name>: Namespace name for the datapack

 ## build arguments
+An alternative is to use the following command:
-java -jar build <path_to/build.slconf>
+`java -jar <jarfile> build <path_to/build.slconf>`

 # Feature
 ## Variables